 Her grandfather was a Methodist minister who ran an orphanage in Seoul during the Korean War.
 Ignoring the traditions of her patriarchal culture, her mother bravely resisted an arranged marriage in Korea and married Margaret’s father who writes joke books – in Korean.
 “Books like 1001 Jokes for Public Speakers – real corny stuff,” Cho says.
 “I guess we’re in the same line of work.
 But we don’t understand each other that way.
 I don’t know why the things he says are funny and the same for him.”

 What Margaret did know is that she didn’t love being a kid.
-Racing toward adulthood to escape bullying, she began writing jokes for stand up at 14 and professionally performing at age 16.
+Racing toward adulthood to escape bullying, she began writing jokes at 14 and professionally performing at age 16.
 Getting picked on, and feeling disenfranchised, is a subject that’s very near to Margaret’s heart.
-She has become a sort of “Patron Saint” for Outsiders, speaking for them when they are not able to speak for themselves.
-“Being bullied influenced my adult life because I grew up too fast.
-I was in such a hurry to escape that I cheated myself out of a childhood.
-I didn’t want to go to school any more, didn’t want to be around those people any more.
-I want to use what happened to me to help other kids.”
+She has become a sort of “Patron Saint” for Outsiders, speaking for them when they are not able to speak for themselves Along with advocating for gay rights and bullying, Margaret recently began working with Homeless people on the streets of San Francisco as a tribute to her dear friend, Robin Williams.

 Soon after starting her Stand Up career, Margaret won a comedy contest where first prize was opening for Jerry Seinfeld.
 She moved to Los Angeles in the early ’90s and, still in her early twenties, hit the college circuit, where she immediately became the most booked act in the market and garnered a nomination for “Campus Comedian of The Year.”
 She performed over 300 concerts within two years.
 Arsenio Hall introduced her to late night audiences, Bob Hope put her on a prime time special and, seemingly overnight, Margaret Cho became a national celebrity.